jeftadlvw/git-nest/README.md

 - `build` (default): build the project
 - `git-test`: test git integration
 - `debug`: echo project root directory and other Makefile variables
+- `test-env`: build and spin up a temporary testing environment

 ## Roadmap
 We are working on it.
 We have many ideas and much room for improvements.
 We'll structure and prioritize our internal list before releasing it to the public.